Do well at the job interview

 In general, it is important to be honest and precise when giving answers and to provide specific examples that show how you have tackled similar situations in the past.
 You should also make sure you have done your research into the company and the position and show that you are interested and well prepared.

-Which questions should I ask at a job interview?
+What good questions can I ask at the job interview?

 How to behave during the interview